ctcodie/MathHammer/README.md

 	* AP modifying / mortal wound abilities like eldar bladestorm and sniper rifles
 * Some weapons get multiple d6 damage or shots
 * SEO
+* Requested features
+	* Allow users to see damage dealt from the attacking model, regardless of models removed.
+So 0.06 Unsaved Wounds, dealing 2 damage each, would result in 0.12 damage against multi-wound targets.
+Used for whole unit shooting.
+Need to add multi weapon support, for now shot values can be multiplied.
+	* Compare different units and weapon configurations.
+Will require a lot of entry fields since can't use stats storage.
+Maybe have a "history" table?
+Highlight row with best results?
+	* Damage per point is an important metric in tournament list building.
+	* Show users a breakdown of damage & DPP against multiple toughness levels, and show them overall average Damage & DPP stats.
+For example.
+How good is a strength 4 weapon against toughness range 3 through 7?

 # Done
 * Generated site using jekyll